 · The victim has no place to go if they report the abuse.

 · The victim fears retaliation from the abuser’s friends or family members.

 Call a Therapist Today

 If you are the victim of domestic violence, there is hope in a path to safety and recovery.
-Contact the experienced therapists at name of clinic to set up an appointment with a compassionate therapists.
+Contact the experienced therapists at a clinic to set up an appointment with compassionate therapists.
 They understand the trauma you have endured and are here to help you heal and put your life back together.